There are moments when the city becomes too heavy.

 In such moments, place your headphones over your ears and let Tree.fm carry you into the forest.
 From somewhere across the world, the earth begins to sing — birds calling into the light, streams whispering over stone, waterfalls pouring their endless hymn, wind breathing through branches, crickets trembling in the dusk, frogs calling from hidden water.

-As John Muir wrote, “And into the forest I go, to lose my mind and find my soul.”
+As John Muir once wrote, “And into the forest I go, to lose my mind and find my soul.”

 That is exactly what these sounds offer: a small doorway out of noise and back into stillness.

-Yet the beauty of it is this: the sounds in your headphones do not end there.
-They stir a deeper longing.
-They awaken your feet, your breath, your remembering.
-Soon, your heart will want the real path, the real breeze, the real trees — a nearby forest, a nature monument, a quiet park, a living place where the earth still speaks in her own voice.
+Soon, your heart begins to want the real path, the real breeze, the real trees — a nearby forest, a nature monument, a quiet park, a living place where the earth still speaks in her own voice.

 For we are not strangers to nature.
 We are part of it.